 As one of the world's largest and most experienced comprehensive cancer centers, MD Anderson’s research experts are leading the effort to better treat pancreatic cancer, as well as design more sensitive screening procedures to detect this disease at earlier stages.
 Our patients benefit from the most advanced pancreatic cancer research, translated into clinical practice as quickly as possible.

 Due to the location of the pancreas, detection of tumors at a time early enough to be eligible for surgical removal is rare.
 Our researchers are working to change that by creating a blood test that signals the presence of cancer.
-In collaboration with the McCombs Institute for Early Detection of Cancer and its Director Sam Hanash, M.D., Ph.D., we're focusing on subsets of patients that are at high risk for pancreatic cancer, including those with pancreatic “cysts” or new-onset diabetes above the age of 50 years.
+Researchers from across the intitution are focusing on subsets of patients that are at high risk for pancreatic cancer, including those with pancreatic “cysts” or new-onset diabetes above the age of 50 years.
 When developed, this highly sensitive and specific test will detect abnormal molecules that are shed from tumors before the appearance of pancreatic cancer symptoms.

 Our commitment to pancreatic cancer research is echoed through:

-The Pancreatic Cancer Moon Shot™, which is aimed at rapidly improving pancreatic cancer patient outcomes by collaborating with internal experts and institutes to develop new treatment options and detection technologies.
+The Pancreatic Cancer Moon Shot®, which is aimed at rapidly improving pancreatic cancer patient outcomes by collaborating with internal experts and institutes to develop new treatment options and detection technologies.

-Through this program and other cutting edge pancreatic cancer research, MD Anderson has:
+Through our cutting-edge pancreatic cancer research, MD Anderson has:

 - Initiated the first pancreatic cancer high-risk clinic, where family members and those at higher risk for pancreatic cancer (such as adults with new onset diabetes) can be screened and advised.